Skip to contents

 Introduction

-- Random parameters: distributions of possible values rather than a single fixed value.
+• Random parameters: Distributions of parameter values rather than single fixed values, for uncertainty quantification and sensitivity analysis.

 Scenarios